Billmate/prestashop/Readme.md

 ### 3.3.6 (2019-05-09)
 * Fix - invoice approved without checking accept terms.
 * Fix - Invoice fee shows more clearly in the checkout.
-* Fix - Additional check for shipping options
+* Fix - Additional check for shipping options.

 ### 3.3.5 (2019-05-03)
 * Fix - Add functionality to getAddress from a social security number